jinyang628/interview-scheduler/README.md

 ## TODO

 1. Only schedule meetings for the opened conversation
-2. Check if that slot is already booked and propose a different time given the constraints laid out by the sender (need to make additional API calls to google calendar)
+2. Let users indicate preferences of timeslots to book/avoid
-3. Let users indicate preferences of timeslots to book/avoid
+3. Publish build package

 ## Notes